zaper1402/Automated-Route-Planner-/README.md

 run the bat file with edits

 ## Note
-**Enter credentials in 'credentials.json' file and update the moderator ID in '.bat' File before running**
+**Enter location  in 'location.json' file and update the moderator ID in '.bat' File before running**

  # Working